Last Updated on

 The 9 Streets are nine small cobblestone streets that connect the main canals between Leidsegracht and Raadhuisstraat, known for their unique and innovate independent shops.
 You find everything here from vintage stores to designer shops, plus several lovely cafes and galleries.

 You can’t leave Amsterdam without having a good meal – the Dutch are particularly known for their Dutch pancakes but also for their love of good breakfasts.
-Here are some recommendations for meals that won’t disappoint: De Vier Pilaren (A traditional Dutch pancake house), Greenwoods for breakfast (get Eggs Greenwood and thank me later!), Bar Lempicka for breakfast or for a typical Nordic meal of smoked salmon and cream cheese rolled in Swedish flat bread.
-The best place for craft brew in Amsterdam is Brouwerij ‘t IJ
+Here are some Amsterdam insider tips for meals that won’t disappoint: De Vier Pilaren (Stadhouderskade 11), a traditional Dutch pancake house, Greenwoods Singel (Singel 103) for breakfast (get Eggs Greenwood and thank me later!), Bar Lempicka (Sarphatistraat 23) for breakfast or for a typical Nordic meal of smoked salmon and cream cheese rolled in Swedish flat bread.
+The best place for craft brew in Amsterdam is Brouwerij ‘t IJ (Funenkade 7).

 9 Waterlooplein Flea Market